woowup/docs/howto/create-sales-connector.md

     for each ($order in $sales)
     {
-        // Now it's the same as in the previes example.
+        // Now it's the same as in the previous example.

         $email = 'replace-it-with-your-customer-email@domain.com';